bertramdev/happyapps-apidoc/source/includes/_checks.md

 Code: `socketCheck`

-With a socket check you can confirm that certain TCP based services  are up and running within your environment.
-This can configured to both do an initial send upon connect and a comparison of the response made.
+Socket check confirms a certain TCP port is up and responding in your environment.
+It can be configured do an initial send upon connect and compare and expected response of the service.

 Parameter | Requirement | Description
 --------- | ----------- | -----------
-host      | Yes         | The hostname / ipaddress of the socket server port      | Yes         | The port we want to connect to send      | No          | A String you might want to send upon connect responseMatch | No      | if you wish to test for a response match enter a string here
+host      | Yes         | Hostname or IP address of the socket server port      | Yes         | TCP port send      | No          | Connection string you might want to send to the service responseMatch | No      | Response from the service to match against

 ### Elastic Search Check